“What will that do?” she said, playing with a loose paperclip between her fingers.

 “Not much, but it’s a start.”

 Not taken with the doctor’s prescription, Estelle had a better idea.
-When they got home, she rammed her husband’s head in the kitchen draw for several hours to see if he got the point.
+When they got home, she rammed her husband’s head in the kitchen drawer for several hours to see if he got the point.
 Unfortunately, it had a counter effect.

 “I’ve been talking to the other spoons, Estelle.
 They don’t like the dishwasher.
 Says it makes them nervous when does a double rinse.
 From now on, you’ll have to wash us by hand.”